Join us in a city near you and take the Ultimate Challenge!

 “Bump Rule”: Duo – Production entries may not compete more than one division below the age of the oldest dancer in the entry, regardless of the calculated average age.
 For example, any entry having one or more dancers that fall into Senior (16-21), must compete as Teen (13-15), one age division below the oldest dancer.
 Our system will bump these entries up for you.

 ADA offers multiple level classifications of competition, a place for every dancer!

-COMPETITIVE: Dancers wishing to compete for medal standing, overall high scores, choreography and costume awards, Dancer of the Year, Ultimate Challenge, and cash scholarships.
+COMPETITIVE: Dancers wishing to compete for medal standing, Overall High Scores, Choreography and Costume awards, Ultimate Challenge and cash scholarships.

-NOVICE: Dancers with no previous competition experience.
+NOVICE: Beginner dancers with limited to no previous competition experience.
 Group – Production must be at least 75% Novice dancers.
-High Score Novice awards will be based on the amount of entries and can group solo-production entries in overall standings.
-This classification is used at the sole discretion of the teacher.
+High Score Novice awards will be based on the amount of entries and ADA reserves the right to group all Novice Solo-Production entries in overall standings.

 MEDAL STANDING ONLY: Dancers who wish to compete for an adjudication, judges’ critiques and Special Awards.
 These entries are not eligible for High Score awards.

 NON-COMPETITIVE: Dancers who wish to compete only for judges’ critiques and Special Awards.
 These entries are not eligible for High Score awards.
 This classification can be used by a dancer who is performing a second solo in the same subject/style, or for teachers who wish to perform and not compete.